 This division within the party led to a split electorate in which no candidate received a majority of the electoral votes.

-131 total electoral votes were needed to win the election.
+The winner required 131 total electoral votes to win the election.
 Jackson only received 99, Adams 84, Crawford 41, and Clay 37.
 The results also suggested that Jackson also received a majority of the popular vote, though the election came at a time when not all states used the popular vote to determine electors for the electoral college.

-The election was thus sent to the House of Representatives to be decided per the Twelfth Amendment.
+Per the Twelfth Amendment the House of Representatives would now decide the election.
 Clay was eliminated from consideration as only the top three candidates could be considered.

 Who Was Involved in the Corrupt Bargain?